-- Ethical Reflection: Students take courses in Justice and Peace Studies/Theology to make moral judgments about social conditions;
+- Ethical reflection to make moral judgments about pressing issues.

 Minor in Justice and Peace Studies Requirements: 18 Credits*